 Known for its charming hospitality and rich history, Little Rock, Arkansas, has recently undergone a vibrant renewal and welcomes you and your attendees to explore Arkansas’s capital city as a breath of fresh air for your next event.
 Little Rock has a variety of affordable meeting venues and over 7,000 hotel rooms citywide, including over 2,000 guest rooms in the downtown convention district.
-Explore the city and see why "Meetings Are Better With a Southern Accent.”
+Explore the city and you'll be "Big on Little Rock," too!

 Here are some of the top reasons to have your next meeting surrounded by Southern hospitality—right here in Little Rock.

 Little Rock’s Statehouse Convention Center is home to more than 220,000 square feet of meeting and exhibit space featuring on-site audiovisual, security and telecommunications professionals and complimentary Wi-Fi throughout.
 The pre-function space of the 18,000-square foot ballroom offers majestic views of the Arkansas River.
 Adjacent to downtown’s River Market Entertainment District, the convention center is connected to the Little Rock Marriott with 418 guest rooms and an additional 40,000 square feet of meeting space, making your meetings convenient and accessible with everything under one roof.

 The historic 1939 Robinson Center serves as Little Rock’s premier performing arts facility and recently underwent a $70 million renovation.
 The facility includes a multipurpose performance hall featuring 2,222 seats and a contemporary 25,000-square foot conference center.
 The center’s four flexible meeting rooms also offer access to a 5,000-square foot outdoor terrace with beautiful views of the Arkansas River.